Last verified: 17 days ago

 Absorption & Bioavailability

-Unknown — no human absorption or pharmacokinetic data provided in the available studies.
+Unknown — no absorption or bioavailability data provided in the available studies for chocolate flavoring compounds as supplements.

 Red Flags to Watch For

-- The chemical 2,5-dimethylpyrazine, used as a chocolate flavoring in e-cigarettes, was shown to disrupt airway cell function and ion balance in laboratory studies — raising concerns about inhalation exposure.
+- The chemical 2,5-dimethylpyrazine, used as a chocolate flavoring, has been shown to disrupt airway epithelial cell function and ion balance in laboratory studies.

-- Sterculia apetala seeds, sometimes used as a chocolate flavoring, contain cyclopropene fatty acids with potentially negative metabolic effects based on animal research.
+- Sterculia apetala seeds, sometimes used as a chocolate flavoring, contain cyclopropene fatty acids with potentially negative metabolic effects.

 Products Containing Chocolate Flavoring